Tom-PIT/Connected.Docs/en/Logistics/Documents/Dashboard.md

 ## Stock Indicators

 The dashboard displays four main indicators.
 Clicking any indicator updates the list below to show only the materials matching that condition.
-If no indicator is selected, the dashboard displays recently created documents.
+If no indicator is selected, the dashboard displays recently created logistics documents.

 ### Below Minimum
 Materials with stock quantity lower than the defined **minimum stock level**.

 Minimum values are configured in **[Stock boundaries](../../Logistics/Management/StockBoundaries.md)**.

 ### Over Maximum
 Materials with stock quantity higher than the defined **maximum stock level**.

 Maximum values are configured in **[Stock boundaries](../../Logistics/Management/StockBoundaries.md)**.

 ### Out of Stock